Inspection Basics#

 Note

-Some features of the data viewer work only if certain columns are discovered in the catalog.
-In particular, cutouts from astronomical images can be created only if object coordinates (RA and Dec) are present in the catalog.
+Some features of the data viewer work only if certain columns are present in the catalog.
+In particular, cutouts from astronomical images can be created only if the catalog includes object coordinates (RA and Dec columns).

 Adding inspection fields#